Financial Analysts or equity research analysts working in brokerage firms or sell-side analysts write equity research reports.

 Equity research report writing process

-As an analyst, you need to analyze the industry and the company first and then write the equity research report.
+As an analyst, you need to analyze the industry and the company first and then write the stock research report.

 This is important to write the equity research report in such a way that your clients understand every word of it.
 It’s also important to include relevant analysis that you’ve done in the report.